Nikul-Nakrani/WeatherApp/README.md

 ### Prerequisites

 - Android Studio installed on your development machine.
-- An Android device or emulator with minimum API level XX.
+- An Android device or emulator with minimum API level 8.

 ### Installation